|Conventional short name:|

 Tagalog though, seems to challenge or even replace Chavacano as the official language, since this was the language spoken in the outer parts of Manila province.
 The pervasive influence of Tagalog in other languages, even in Chavacano, as well as the fact that the media in Filipinas are always based in Manila, a Tagalog stronghold, had caused alarm in other regions, and it seems that Chavacano's only role is as a lingua franca of Filipinas.
 Many of the overseas Filipino communities spoke both Chavacano and Tagalog along with some Castillian, though many also speak Cebuano and Ilocano.
 Some even argued that Tagalog be designated as the national language on the basis that the Catipunan employed Tagalog rather than Castillian or Chavacano, and Chavacano is really a Romance language creole, not a native Austronesian language.

 For this reason, Castillian is used as a working language today in government documents while the Chavacano vs. Tagalog debate continues.
 As a result, even Vizayans have joined the debate.

 Bornei-Filipinas is an archipelago consisting of more than 7,200 islands.
-It consists of the islands of the Filipinas Archipelago, (which include the Rajjaos of Cabolohan, Luzoñg, Vizayas, Tendaya-Butuan and Maguindanao); the eastern portions of Micronesia, (which include the Rajjaos of the Marianas and Palao); the northern arm of Celebes, (which belongs to the Rajjao of Manado); and the northern part of Bornei, (which belongs to the Majarajjao of Bornei and the Rajjao of Sulug).
+It consists of the islands of the Filipinas Archipelago, (which include the Rajjaos of Cabolohan, Luzoñg, Vizayas, Tendaya-Butuan and Maguindanao); the eastern portions of Micronesia, (which include the Rajjaos of the Marianas and Palao); the northern arm of Celebes, (which belongs to the Rajjao of Manado); and Bornei, (which belongs to the Majarajjao of Bornei and the Rajjao of Sulug).

 The boundaries of the rajjaos compared to the provinces and regions *here* are as follows: